Zena4L/Hibernate/README.md

 >
 > To implement this relationship, there are two kinds of relationship in JPA implementation
 > 1. Unidirectional --> only one entity know of the other.
-> 2. Bi-directional --> Both entities knows about each other
+> 2. Bidirectional --> Both entities knows about each other
      > To mark an entity as a 1-to-1,you anotate the field with `@OneToOne`
      > You can use `@JoinColumn` to manipulate the foreign key column
      > and for Bi-directional, the other end is going to recieved `mappedBy` attribute where